 Advertising agencies pride themselves on the personalized service they provide their clients.
 Many cite that factor as their top quality.
 They go to great lengths to demonstrate their commitment through face-to-face leadership involvement, client wining and dining, dedicated teams, access to anyone and everyone at the agency, and the list goes on.
 Why?
 Because clients appreciate and expect personalized service.
-According to Forrester research, nearly 95% of leaders say providing a good customer experience is their top strategic priority.
+According to Forrester Research, nearly 95% of leaders say providing a good customer experience is their top strategic priority.
 So why is the first impression a marketer gets when he or she wants to talk the most impersonal customer experience of all – the website contact form?

 First, consider the practical side of the issue.
-In HubSpot’s list of 15 things people hate about your website, a 'Contact Us' Form instead of Contact Information is #5.
+In HubSpot’s list of 15 things, people hate about your website, a 'Contact Us' form instead of Contact Information is #5.
 In another study, they found that reducing the number of fields from 4 to 3 would bring an almost 50% improvement in use, labeling the submit button ‘Submit’ has a negative impact on use, and marking the phone number field as optional decreased contact form abandonment from 39% to 4%.
 QuickSprout said that including only three fields in a contact form guarantees at least a 25% improvement in use.
-And, none mentions what happens to the over 40% who are on their mobile.
+And, none mentions what happens to over 40% who are on their mobile.
 If I wanted someone to contact me in hopes of hiring my agency, I’d be sick that 50%, 39% or 25% changed their mind just because of my contact form.

 Now consider the personal side.
 I’ve heard a lot of reasons why agency owners prefer contact forms – I don’t want my email spammed, I get hundreds of annoying and irrelevant emails, no one I care about emails me from the website, its easier for my admin to deal with, and on and on.
 Notice that all those reasons have nothing to do with what the marketer wants.
 Agencies go to extraordinary lengths to personalize marketing programs for their clients, trying in endless ways to get to that one-to-one personalized experience.
 Why don’t agencies do the same for themselves?
 And, don’t even mention the cursed Captcha!